isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-display.md

 **Display Code:** (Third-party ads only) The URL of the third-party creative asset.
 Any [timestamp] and [[timestamp]] parameters will be replaced with actual values.

-**Final Display Code:** (Third-party ads only) The URL for the third-party creative asset, with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Display Code:** (Third-party ads only) The URL for the third-party creative asset, with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Creative type:** (Adobe-served ads only) Whether the asset is an *Image* or an *HTML5* asset.